mdshw5/hamstring/Readme.md

     arguments:
       list        list of barcodes to check, one per line -h, --help  show this help message and exit
+      -p PARITY, --parity PARITY
+                        length of the parity bit e.g. 4 for Hamming8,4.
+                        default=3

 example output: